-If you drag a picture directly into a text story, a picture frame is automatically embedded at the pointer position, and the picture placed in it.
-If there is sufficient space, the picture is imported at its original size, otherwise it will be scaled accordingly.
+You can drag a picture directly from disc into a text story.
+A picture frame is then automatically embedded at the pointer position, and the picture placed in it.

-were that a competent typist could write much faster with a typewriter than with pen or pencil and that the writing produced was consistent and clearly legible.
+The mechanical typewriter, which originated in the USA about a century ago, represented the first major advance over pen or pencil.
+Its two principal advantages ra 0 were that a competent typist could write much faster with a typewriter than with pen or pencil and that the writing produced was consistent and clearly legible.
 It was not surprising, then, that the

-Fig. 8.30 - Embedded frame in a separate paragraph with Centre alignment.
+Fig. 8.33 - Embedded frame in a separate paragraph with Centre alignment.